aiven/aiven-docs/docs/products/dragonfly/howto/migrate-aiven-caching-df-console.md

 :::

 :::note
-If the migration fails, investigate, resolve the issue, and restart the migration using **Start over**.
+If the migration fails, investigate, and resolve the issue.
+Click **Start over** in the Data migration window to restart the migration.
 :::

 ### Step 5: Close the connection and next steps